 I have to mention the Glyder Range as a whole as a key highlight of the area for me.
 There are so many beautiful hikes here.
 The summit of Tryfan is incredible, and has amazing views down the Ogwen Valley.
 For me, Glyder Fach and Glyder Fawr are the most photogenic spots.

-The Castell y Gwynt rock formation looks like a scene from Lord of the Rings, and with a backdrop of Snowdon, It is incredibly dramatic.
-If you continue on the path past Castell y Gwynt you can either drop into the Devils Kitchen above Cwm Idwal or Carry on and Summit Y Garn.
+The Castell y Gwynt rock formation looks like a scene from Lord of the Rings, and with a backdrop of Yr Wyddfa (Snowdon).
+It is incredibly dramatic.
+If you continue on the path past Castell y Gwynt you can either drop into the Devil's Kitchen above Cwm Idwal or carry on to Summit Y Garn.
 A must if you're in the area.

 Newborough National Nature Reserve and Forest, Ynys Llanddwyn, Anglesey

-I'm obviously biased towards the mountains in Snowdonia as they are my home.
+I'm obviously biased towards the mountains in Eryri (Snowdonia) as they are my home.
 But they aren't the only worthwhile photography spots - and in fact there are many more accessible gems in North Wales that should be on your bucket list.

 The hills on the Llŷn Peninsula stand proud in the background, creating what can be only described as a 'textbook' image.
 I often use Newborough as a location for my wedding or couples adventure shoots.